KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 2. Flavell, J. H. (1979).
 Metacognition and cognitive monitoring: A new area of cognitive-developmental inquiry. *American Psychologist*, *34*(10), 906-911.
 3. Nelson, T. O., & Narens, L. (1990).
 Metamemory: A theoretical framework and new findings.
 In G. H. Bower (Ed.), *The Psychology of Learning and Motivation* (Vol. 26, pp. 125-173).
 Academic Press.
 4. Koriat, A. (1993).
 How do we know that we know?
 The accessibility model of the feeling of knowing. *Psychological Review*, *100*(4), 609-639.
-5. Dunning, D., & Kruger, J. (1999).
+5. Kruger, J., & Dunning, D. (1999).
 Unskilled and unaware of it: How difficulties in recognizing one's own incompetence lead to inflated self-assessments. *Journal of Personality and Social Psychology*, *77*(6), 1121-1134.
 6. Maniscalco, B., & Lau, H. (2012).
 A signal detection theoretic approach for estimating metacognitive sensitivity from confidence ratings. *Consciousness and Cognition*, *21*(1), 422-430.
 7. Shafer, G. (1976). *A Mathematical Theory of Evidence*.
 Princeton University Press.
 8. Fleming, S. M., & Daw, N. D. (2017).
 Self-evaluation of decision-making: A general Bayesian framework for metacognitive computation. *Psychological Review*, *124*(1), 91-114.
+9. Dayan, P. (2023).
+Metacognitive information theory. *bioRxiv*. https://doi.org/10.1162/opmi_a_00091